Search

 Implementation

-To achieve the above, the taskforce recommends a National Digital Infrastructure Framework as shown below
+To achieve the above, the taskforce recommends a National Digital Infrastructure Framework

 The obvious concerns for such comprehensive digital infrastructure, data protection laws, and user rights will have to be highly enforced and implemented.
 Adequate checks and balances would also need to be implemented to prevent abuse.